 The growth is staggering — companies like Atlassian have gone from 1 designer: 25 engineers in 2012 to 1 designer: 9 developers in 2017.
 Uber’s design team has grown 70x since 2012, and they’re now targeting one designer: 8 engineers.
 Check out the rest:

 - Distribution of work among teams — Teams are increasingly getting remote & distributed.
 Many companies have already made the switch, including prominent brands such as Adobe, Salesforce, Spotify, and Twitter.
 In May 2021, a Mercer study found that 70% of companies said they were planning to adopt the hybrid model.

-As teams work in a hybrid model, there are challenges of allocating the right resources globally, such as different timezones, cultural differences, team collaboration, etc. We often hear from other design teams that building and maintaining a collaborative culture in a remote environment is one of their biggest challenges.
+As teams work in a hybrid model, there are challenges in allocating the right resources globally, such as different time zones, cultural differences, team collaboration, etc. We often hear from other design teams that building and maintaining a collaborative culture in a remote environment is one of their biggest challenges.
 The good news is that creating highly productive teams is all about the people, not the space they inhabit.

 Getting the basics in place is essential to making remote work successful.
 Design teams will need extra tooling to accommodate critical stages of the design process in a digital environment.
 Teams will need shared tools for video conferencing, messaging, and documentation.

 But try not to overthink things.
 The success of remote work depends primarily on the human relationships we develop.
 The value of taking the time early to establish shared tools and processes frees teams to focus on the actual work: being creative and collaborative.

 - Increase team’s utilization rate — Utilization rate is the amount of time your project team spends on actionable, strategic, or “billable” work.
 On average, employees spend 60% of their time on work, like chasing approvals or searching for documents.
 Reducing such “work” time is the best way to empower your team to get their best job done and increase their utilization rate.